-Oman bans a swathe of internet raging from subjects as criticism of Islam to pornography.
+Oman bans a swathe of the World Wide Web, covering content from criticism of Islam to pornography.
 Tor and VPN usage is also banned to prevent access to such content.

-One of the most authoritarian countries in the world, Turkmenistan, has taken it up a notch by making internet users swear on the Quran that they won’t be using a VPN in order to stop locals from accessing information the state finds undesirable.
+One of the most authoritarian countries in the world, Turkmenistan, makes internet users swear on the Quran (yep) that they won’t be using a VPN.
+The goal is to stop locals from accessing information the state finds undesirable.

-China allows VPNs to operate as long as they cooperate with the state, which defeats the purpose of using the VPN to bypass the Great Firewall and hide from the state.
+China allows VPN providers to operate as long as they cooperate with the state, which defeats the purpose of using the VPN to bypass the Great Firewall.

 In 2017, Russia passed a law demanding that VPNs and proxies ban access to sites the Russian government banned, ostensibly to stop piracy.
-The services that don’t comply end up banned in Russia.
+If the VPN provider doesn’t comply, they get banned in Russia.

 Technically, VPNs are legal; practically, they’re restricted to “combat terrorism.”

-Uganda started blocking VPN providers because the citizens use the service to bypass OTT tax that’s commonly called the “social media tax.”
+Uganda started blocking VPN providers because the citizens use the service to bypass the OTT tax, that’s commonly called the “social media tax.”

-Is it legal to use a VPN in the USA?
+Is it legal to use a VPN in India?